If you’re not sharing “Dia dhuit” on Twitter and Facebook every morning, why not? What’s holding you back? You can have a bit of fun and be creative.

 The video is all about the Irish language (Irish Gaelic).

 Welcome to another installment of our Irish Learner Profiles series!
 In publishing these profiles, we hope to showcase the diversity of the international Irish learning community.
-Earlier this month, we introduced you to Marina, an Irish learner who lives in Russia. … Continue reading
+Earlier this month, we introduced you to Marina, an Irish learner who lives in Russia.
+Now we’re going visit a country that’s a little bit closer to Ireland, to a …

 Welcome to the second installment of our Irish Learner Profiles series!
 In publishing these profiles, we hope to showcase the diversity of the international Irish learning community.
-Last month we introduced you to Fabrizio: a student of the Irish language … Continue reading
+Last month we introduced you to Fabrizio: a student of the Irish language who lives in Rome, Italy.
+This time we’re going to take you all the way …